ajlockwood/SSem2018-19/README.md

 Swap:

   A fast projectile that swaps the location of the player hit with the player who fired it.
-Snares for 0.3 seconds.
+Deals no damage and snares for 0.3 seconds.

 ## 2/7/19
 Added Shockwave and DualSMG